midnightmonster/activerecord-summarize/README.md

 end
 ```

+Treat a `with` block as a pure function: i.e., return the value you care about, and don't set or change any other state within the block.
+Behavior in any other case is undefined.

 ## Escape hatch

-For few-query cases where each query is well-served by its own index, `summarize` could possibly be slower than the same queries executed without it.
-The design intention of `summarize` is that every operation is correct, and those that can't ever be correct or aren't yet will raise exceptions—but only humans have worked on this code, so you might also wonder if `summarize` is producing correct results.
-Fortunately, you can easily check both with `summarize(noop: true)`, which causes `summarize` to yield the relation it was called on and a trivial `with` proc.
+The query generated by `summarize` is often much faster than equivalent queries written without it, but for few-query cases where each query is well-served by its own index, `summarize` could possibly be slower.

+By design, every operation performed with `summarize` is correct and corresponds to normal `ActiveRecord` behavior, and any operations that can't be done correctly this way or aren't yet will raise exceptions.
+But only imperfect humans have worked on this gem, so you might also wonder if `summarize` is producing correct results.

+Fortunately, you can easily check both with `summarize(noop: true)`, which causes `summarize` to yield the original relation it was called on and a trivial `with` proc.
+The block will be executed as though `summarize` were not involved, with each calculation executing separately and immediately returning numbers or hashes.

+If you do find any case where you get different results with `summarize(noop: true)`, I'd be grateful if you filed an issue.

 ## How

-`ActiveRecord::Relation#summarize` yields a lightly-tweaked copy of the relation that intercepts all calls to `sum` or `count` which, instead of a number or hash, return a `ChainableResult::Future`.
+`ActiveRecord::Relation#summarize` yields a lightly-modified copy of the relation that intercepts all calls to `sum` or `count` which, instead of a number or hash, return a `ChainableResult::Future`.
 A `ChainableResult` accepts any method called on it, returning a new `ChainableResult` that will evaluate to the result of running the method on the eventual result of its parent.

 At the end of the `summarize` block: